-UK registered trade mark rights take effect from the date of filing.
+UK registered trade mark rights take effect from the date of filing or the date of filing of a trade mark registration from which priority is claimed.

 6.3 What is the term of a trade mark?

 UK trade marks are valid for 10 years from the date of filing but can be renewed indefinitely.